The Ultimate Guide to Living and Working in Sheffield

 Is Sheffield a Safe Place to Live?

 Sheffield comes in at number 12 as the UK’s Safest Places to Live chart according to Compare the Market but by filtering it by crime Sheffield comes in even better at number 10.
 It was reported that 198 crimes took place in Sheffield per 100,000 people.

-The best neighbourhoods in Sheffield will depend on what you are looking for.
-Students will prefer areas like Crookes, whereas Fulwood is a favourite to families.
+The best places to live in Sheffield will depend on what you are looking for.
+Students will prefer to live in places like Crookes, whereas Fulwood is a favourite to families.
 Below are some of the best places to live in Sheffield, UK:

 With a variety of shops, cafés, pubs, and bars alongside the proximity to the University of Sheffield this area is popular with students for its vibrant nature and atmosphere.
 Parks such as Crookes Valley, Ponderosa and Weston Park are local to the residents of Crookes and offer leisure amenities to keep all residents busy.
 Surprisingly, this area is also popular with families with younger families, as it offers great commuting links to the city centre whilst also being a lively community itself.
 Buying and renting in this area will be slightly higher in this area due to demand, but the residents are treated to only a 20 minute walk into the city centre, so we would argue it is worth it.

 In the heart and soul of Sheffield, St Paul’s has undergone much renovation to provide nightlife, leisure and premium housing that is central to all of the action.
 This area is particular popular with young working professionals who are looking for the metropolitan lifestyle with all amenities within walking distance.